colinhartigan/blog/content/posts/hello.md

 ## Observation

-I really like listening.
+I really like listening and learning.
 In one of Wintergatan's videos during the MMX days, he said something along the lines of "being the dumbest person in the room means you get to learn the most."
-That's stuck with me for YEARS and I think it really captures my mindset and personality.
+It's not even a super epiphanic thought but it's stuck with me for years!

 ---

-So yeah, this is my blog.
 It felt good to dump and write for a little bit.
 Hopefully I keep up with this!